 Arashiyama makes for a great 1 day ride from Osaka or is a good point to take a breather for those heading to Kyoto or Lake Biwa.

 Trains to Arashiyama are often full during the height of the Hanami (Cherry blossom viewing) and Kouyou (Autumn Leaves) seasons.
 Locals and visitors alike take in the beautiful setting that despite it's popularity still retains an air of tranquility and is well worth a visit.

-The 53km route (one-way) from Osaka largely follows the river paths along the Yodo River and Katsura River so those who like to avoid busy roads can enjoy a leisurely ride without worrying about competing with the traffic.
+The 53km route (one-way) from Osaka largely follows the river paths along the Yodo River and Katsura River so those who like to avoid busy roads can enjoy a leisurely ride without worrying about the traffic.